MicrosoftDocs/bot-docs/articles/nodejs/bot-builder-nodejs-quickstart.md

 > - [Bot Service](../bot-service-quickstart.md)
 > - [REST](../rest-api/bot-framework-rest-connector-quickstart.md)

-The Bot Builder SDK for Node.js is a framework for developing bots.
+The Bot Framework SDK for Node.js is a framework for developing bots.
 It is easy to use and models frameworks like Express & restify to provide a familiar way for JavaScript developers to write bots.

-This tutorial walks you through building a bot by using the Bot Builder SDK for Node.js.
+This tutorial walks you through building a bot by using the Bot Framework SDK for Node.js.
 You can test the bot in a console window and with the Bot Framework Emulator.

 ## Prerequisites
 Get started by completing the following prerequisite tasks: